CKS-Solutions/fast-food-auth-api/terraform/README.md

 2. **No valid credential sources found**
    * This error occurs when the AWS profile is not configured correctly.
    * To solve it, you can:
-      - Try to login in AWS using the `aws login` command.
+      - Try to login in AWS using the `aws sso login` command.
+      - terraform init -reconfigure -backend-config="envs/dev/backend.hcl" -var aws_profile=dev-admin(or the profile you are using)